codestify/laravel-types-generator/README.md

 ## 💡 Why This Package?

-Automatically generate TypeScript types from your Laravel API responses.
-No more manual type definitions, no more sync issues.
+Automatically generate TypeScript types from your Laravel API responses. **Works with any Laravel project** - e-commerce, CRM, blog, SaaS, or custom applications.

 **Key Benefits:**
 - 🔄 **Always in sync** - Types generated from actual code
 - 🚀 **Zero maintenance** - No manual type definitions
 - 🛡️ **Type safety** - Catch errors at compile time
 - ⚡ **Developer experience** - Full IntelliSense and autocomplete
+- 🎯 **Domain-agnostic** - Works with any Laravel project out of the box
+- 🧠 **Smart pattern detection** - Understands Laravel conventions automatically

 ---